pcs289/hackovid-front/Readme.md

 # Apropapp Frontend

 In this repository you will find the source code for the Apropapp frontend.

+More details for the backend implementation can be found at [Apropapp Backend](https://github.com/pcs289/hackovid-back)

 ## Installation